SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

     block the liver enzyme CYP3A which would break down nirmatrelvir, so it makes nirmatrelvir stay resident in the body longer.
 It's also a mild protease inhibitor on it's own, but the main effect is as an adjuvant to make other drugs stronger.
-That's it's role in the current AIDS cocktails, and the main problem with interactions with all kinds of other drugs.
+That's its role in the current AIDS/HepC cocktails, and also the main problem that it interacts with all kinds of other drugs.
 Still, it's already manufactured in quantity, so it's not the supply problem.
 - It initially took about 9 months to synthesize nirmatrelvir, though after some process optimization (somebody's losing sleep over this in a serious way!), that's now down to about 7 months.
 You can make mRNA vaccine doses faster than this!